ChesterHsieh/ChesterHsieh.github.io/_posts/2018-11-20-AmazonInterview.md

 # 12. Dive Deep
 Leaders operate at all levels, stay connected to the details, audit frequently, and are skeptical when metrics and anecdote differ.
 No task is beneath them.
----

 ## Tell me about a time when you had to dive deep into the data and the results you achieved?
-S: The ecnomist versus the pepp
+S: The ecnomist versus the people's feeling versus the
 T: To know who's correct
 A: To compare the number according to the same reoscurece.
 Re-implement the way they are doing.
 R: Realize the truth, even the dataset in objective, doesn't mean it will give the same result to everyone